MikeyBeez/RAGAgent/documentation/QuickStart.md

 - Ensure Ollama is running and the chosen model is available.
 - Check the `chat_ollama.log` for clues.
-- Verify that Fabric patterns are properly installed in `~/.config/fabric/patterns/`.
+- Verify that Fabric patterns are properly installed by running `fabric --help`.
 - Consult the Council of Elders (aka open an issue on GitHub).

 ## 🌟 Embark on Your Adventure! 🌟